 - Very Low

 - Applications that have no material business impact should its confidentiality, data integrity and availability be affected.
-Code security analysis is not required for this assurance level and security spending should be directed to other higher criticality applications.
+Code security analysis is not required for this business criticality level and you can direct security spending to other higher-criticality applications.